 There’s 1.75g of tea per teabag so that’s good for 200-250ml of water (a large teacup or small mug).
 Anything larger than that and you’ll find it requires longer to brew.

 There’s already enough sweetness in the cup, but a slice of lemon could help lift the flavour.
 This doesn’t strike me as a tea to be drunk alongside food or a meal.
 White tea is also a caffeinated tea type, so avoid drinking Cup of Life White Tea directly before bedtime.
+If you want a bedtime berry tea, check my best berry tea list.

 Why Cup of Life (Owned by English Tea Shop)?